 Setting a budget doesn’t automatically translate to “no more fun.”
 You still can buy things.
 You’re simply creating a realistic plan to afford your lifestyle while regularly setting aside a specific amount for the future.

-Online retirement-savings calculators like the one in our new Retirement Center can help you set a target within a given time frame and determine how much you need to sock away to achieve that number.
+Online retirement-savings calculators such as the NEA Income Retirement Calculator can help you set a target within a given time frame and determine how much you need to sock away to achieve that number.

 “Establishing a budget allows for the long-term incorporation of both partners’ ideas and goals,” says Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
 “You determine priorities and, yes, make compromises.
 Then you agree on how much will go to that savings/retirement plan, such as a 403(b) and/or IRA.”